 When the common land here was enclosed in 1814 an area of Roman tiles ‘300 paces long’ was discovered.

 After enclosure, the land was bought up by the Neave family, who also acquired most of what is now Harold Hill.
 Richard Neave was an 18th-century merchant who made his fortune from trade with the West Indies.

-The late 17th-century Bear Inn, on the edge of Harold Hill, was originally called the Goat House and gained its present name around 1715.
+The late 17th-century Deer’s Rest, on the edge of Harold Hill, was originally called the Goat House, became the Bear Inn around 1715 and gained its present name in 2019.
 Sir Thomas Neave acquired the inn in 1820.
-The Bear has been much extended and altered, which has prevented it from qualifying for listed status, though it’s on Havering’s asset register of buildings of local heritage interest.
+It has been much extended and altered, which has prevented it from qualifying for listed status, though it’s on Havering’s asset register of buildings of local heritage interest.
 The original part of the building can be identified by its arched windows.

 The Neaves built the attractive red brick church of St Thomas in 1842, which was followed by a schoolhouse six years later.
 The latter has since been extensively altered but retains many original features.